 We had stayed in McLeodganj from 31ST Jan 2019 to 2nd Feb 2019.

 How To Navigate Around

 Most of the tourist attractions in McLeodganj are located at walking distance.
 You can either choose the cab services provided by your hotel to travel to distant places or come to the market area to hail a taxi at lesser price.
 But be sure to verify the time of operations of the places you want to visit.
 Better be prepared since local drivers may not be fully aware of the timings to visit certain tourist places.

-We boarded our flight at 7am from INDIRA GANDHI INTERNATIONAL AIRPORT in Delhi and were to reach GAGGAL AIRPORT in Dharamshala around 8am on 30th January 2019.
+We boarded our flight at 7 am from Indira Gandhi International Airport in Delhi and were to reach Gaggal Airport in Dharamshala around 8 am on 30th January 2019.
 After the flight took off and started heading towards its destination, the view below started transforming from the concrete jungle to deep valleys and deodar forests.
-The snow capped mountains filled our heart with such awe that we could not move our eyes away from their mightiness.
+The snow capped mountains filled our hearts with such awe that we could not move our eyes away from their mightiness.
 Do not miss this view.

 As the flight started to descend after 45 mins, the sight of the Dhauladhar Mountain Range was spell binding.
 The first thing that comes to my mind even now as I think of this journey is the view from the aeroplane window.

 The Gaggal airport deserves a special mention for its location.
 Surrounded by the snow clad mountains and pristine views, it fills one with awe at the wonders of Mother Nature.
 We took our time admiring the views of the mountains from the tarmac itself.
 We hailed a cab to McLeodganj from the airport for 1000 INR.
 The excitement of being in this beautiful land pumped me with so much adrenaline that I could hardly contain myself.